 Some medical conditions can cause low blood pressure.
 These include:

 - Pregnancy.
 Because a woman's circulatory system expands rapidly during pregnancy, blood pressure is likely to drop.
-During the first 24 weeks of pregnancy, systolic pressure commonly drops by five to 10 mm Hg and diastolic pressure by as much as 10 to 15 mm Hg.
 This is normal, and blood pressure usually returns to your pre-pregnancy level after you've given birth.

 - Endocrine problems.
-An underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) can cause low blood pressure.
-In addition, other conditions, such as adrenal insufficiency (Addison's disease), low blood sugar (hypoglycemia) and, in some cases, diabetes, can trigger low blood pressure.
+Thyroid conditions — such as parathyroid disease — adrenal insufficiency (Addison's disease), low blood sugar (hypoglycemia) and, in some cases, diabetes can trigger low blood pressure.